MicrosoftDocs/msteams-docs/msteams-platform/concepts/apps/apps-overview.md

 *Teams App Studio* is a new tool that will help you to configure your application.
 It also contains a React control library and configurable samples for cards.
 See [Getting started with Teams App Studio](~/get-started/get-started-app-studio).

 A great app is designed before it is built.
-Guidance on app design can be found in [Design apps for Microsoft Teams](~/concepts/apps/apps-design), as well as in the [Teams design guide] (~/resources/design/overview).
+Guidance on app design can be found in [Design apps for Microsoft Teams](~/concepts/apps/apps-design), as well as in the [Teams design guide](~/resources/design/overview).

 Once an app has been created and has been a manifest it can be uploaded into a teams channel that you have rights to.
 See [Upload your custom app in Microsoft Teams](~/concepts/apps/apps-upload).